wy-hh/connectedhomeip/examples/lighting-app/bouffalolab/README.md

     export BOUFFALOLAB_SDK_ROOT="Your install path"
     ```

+## Build options with build_examples.py

+Please try `./scripts/build/build_examples.py targets` to check supports options.

+- supported board options, select one of the following options to build
+  - `-bl602dk`
+  - `-bl616dk`
+  - `-bl704ldk`
+  - `-bl706dk`
+  - `-bl602-night-light`
+  - `-bl706-night-light`
+  - `-bl602-iot-matter-v1`
+  - `-xt-zb6-devkit`

+- supported example options, select one of the following options to build
+  - `-light`
+  - `-contact-sensor`

+- connectivity options, select one of the following options to build

+  -   `-wifi`, specifies to use Wi-Fi for Matter application.

+  -   `-ethernet`, specifies to use Ethernet for Matter application.

+  -   `-thread`, specifies to use Thread FTD for Matter application.

+  -   `-thread-ftd`, specifies to use Thread FTD for Matter application.

+  -   `-thread-mtd`, specifies to use Thread MTD for Matter application.

+- storage options, select one of the following options to build

+  -   `-littlefs`, specifies to use `littlefs` for flash access.

+  -   `-easyflash`, specifies to use `easyflash` for flash access.

+      > littlefs has different format with easyflash, please uses `-easyflash` for your in-field production

+- `-rotating_device_id`, enable rotating device id

+-   `-mfd`, enable Matter factory data feature, which load factory data from `MFD` partition
+    -   Please refer to [Bouffalo Lab Matter factory data guide](../../../docs/platforms/bouffalolab/matter_factory_data.md) or contact to `Bouffalo Lab` for support.
+-   `-shell`, enable command line
+-   `-rpc`, enable Pigweed RPC feature
+-   `-cdc`, enable USB CDC feature, only support for BL706, and can't work with Ethernet Board
+-   `-mot`, to specify to use openthread stack under `third_party/openthread/repo`
+    -   Without `-mot` specified, Matter Thread will use openthread stack under `Bouffalo Lab` SDK

+By default, Bouffalo Lab Matter project uses UART buadrate 2000000 for logging output by default, please change variable `baudrate` in `BUILD.gn` under example project.

 ## Build CHIP Lighting App example

 The following steps take examples for `BL602DK`, `BL616DK`, `BL704LDK` and `BL706DK`.